Kuwait Ground [OKKK_GND]

 2.1.2 Simultaneous Pushback Operations

 Simultaneous Pushback Operations can be conducted at Kuwait.
 The aim of this process is that once both aircraft have completed their pushback procedures, they will be in position on the active taxiway with at least one stand between them.
-If aircraft are on adjacent stands and both requesting push back and start it is best practice having each aircraft push in opposite directions to ensure no ground collision will take place.
+If aircraft are on adjacent stands and both requesting pushback and start it is best practice to have each aircraft push in opposite directions to ensure no ground collision will take place.

 2.2 Taxi Procedures